mustafahalil/strict-json-manifesto/README.md

 - Fast deserialization (generated code, no reflection)
 - Clear error messages (line numbers, what went wrong)
 - Predictable behavior (same every single time)

 ---

-## FAQ

-### Q: This seems too strict.
-What if I need flexibility?

-**A:** Then this manifesto isn't for you, and that's okay.
-Use Jackson with full configuration.
-This is for the 99% use case.
-We're being intentionally opinionated.

-### Q: What about other JSON features I might need?

-**A:** If you need them, you probably don't have a pure data transfer problem.
-Use a full-featured library.
-We're not trying to be everything.

-### Q: How is this different from JSON Schema?

-**A:** JSON Schema validates structure.
-This manifesto validates structure AND enforces type safety at the code level.
-Complementary, not competing.

-### Q: Can I contribute if I disagree with a rule?

-**A:** Yes.
-Open an issue.
-We'll discuss.
-But the bar for changing rules is high — they need to solve real problems for the 99%, not edge cases for the 1%.

----